 Akatsuki (あかつき, 暁?, literally "dawn"), formerly known as the Venus Climate Orbiter (VCO) and Planet-C, is a Japanese space probe which was intended to explore Venus.
 Akatsuki was Japan's first planetary exploration mission since the Nozomi probe, which was launched in 1998 which failed to go into a Mars orbit in 2003 as planned.
 The mission reached Venus on December 7, 2010 (JST) but failed to enter orbit around the planet, and thus ended up in a heliocentric orbit.
 It had been intended to conduct scientific research for two or more years from an elliptical orbit around Venus ranging from 300 to 80,000 km (190 to 49,710 mi) in altitude.
 In December 2015, Akatsuki successfully entered orbit around Venus using only its attitude control thrusters.
 It is now in an elliptical orbit ranging from 400 to 440,000 km in altitude.

 BepiColombo is a joint mission of the European Space Agency (ESA) and the Japanese Aerospace Exploration (JAXA) to Mercury.
-The mission is composed of two satellites: the Mercury Planet Orbiter (MPO) and the Mercury Magnetospheric Orbiter (MMO).
+The mission is composed of two satellites: the Mercury Planet Orbiter (MPO, called Bepi) and the Mercury Magnetospheric Orbiter (MMO, called Mio).
 The mission will perform a comprehensive study of Mercury's magnetic field, interior structure, and surface.
 The mission was named after Giusepppe Colombo, a scientist, engineer, and mathematician who implemented the first interplanetary gravity-assist maneuver during the 1974 Mariner 10 mission, a technique now commonly used by planetary probes.
-After an Earth flyby in 2018 and a series of Mercury flybys in 2019–2023, orbit insertion around Mercury is planned for January 2024.
+Its circuitous path will make one flyby of Earth, two of Venus, and six of Mercury before arrival in orbit in December 2025.

 Launch: August 3, 2004 Venus flyby 1: Oct 24, 2006 Venus flyby 2: June 5, 2007 Mercury flyby 1: January 14, 2008 Mercury flyby 2: October 6, 2008 Mercury flyby 3: September 2009 Mercury orbit insertion: March 17, 2011 End of mission: April 30, 2015